Please find a selection of commonly asked questions regarding Loft Conversions and Loft Conversion Work.

 Q1.
 Can I get a free quote

-Our quotes are all free and are valid from the quotation date for three months unless a contract to carry out the conversion is signed within this time, and then the quotation is valid until the completion of the conversion.
+Our quotes are all free and are valid from the quotation date for three months, unless a contract to carry out the conversion is signed within this time.
+In that case, the quotation remains valid until the completion of the conversion.

 Q2.
 Is my roof high enough for a conversion?

 The highest part of your roof must be over 2.3m.
 Total re-roofs are possible, and we carry out several a year, but they are subject to planning permission.
-Roof Rooms will take care of any planning applications.
+Roof Rooms will handle any planning applications.

 Q3.
 Will I require planning permission or building regulation approval?